Breakout Town Hall

 Every Wednesday at Ape & Apple, Manchester’s official underground comedy club, Comedy Balloon’s friendly and warm comedy night takes place.

-free entryExplore the ways in which Manchester helped shape and reinforce the ideas of the fathers of communism, Friedrich Engels and Karl Marx.
+Free entryExplore the ways in which Manchester helped shape and reinforce the ideas of the fathers of communism, Friedrich Engels and Karl Marx.

-from £20.00Manchester Psych Fest, the UK’s trailblazing psychedelic music and arts festival has announced a massive bill for its 2025 edition.
+From £20.00Manchester Psych Fest, the UK’s trailblazing psychedelic music and arts festival has announced a massive bill for its 2025 edition.

-from £44.80Explore Manchester’s creepiest corners this Halloween, when Jonathan Schofield Tours will reveal the city’s ghosts with the most.
+From £44.80Explore Manchester’s creepiest corners this Halloween, when Jonathan Schofield Tours will reveal the city’s ghosts with the most.

-from £25.00On the eve of Elizabeth Gaskell’s birthday, join Jonathan Schofield Tours for a stroll around the sites (and sights) of Manchester’s literary past.
+From £25.00On the eve of Elizabeth Gaskell’s birthday, join Jonathan Schofield Tours for a stroll around the sites (and sights) of Manchester’s literary past.

-from £25.00Hop on your bike for this guided cycling tour, exploring fascinating corners of Manchester you may never have seen before.
+Free entryHop on your bike for this guided cycling tour, exploring fascinating corners of Manchester you may never have seen before.

-from £25.00Mark the final day of Festival of Libraries 2025 with a super fun family day!
+From £25.00Mark the final day of Festival of Libraries 2025 with a super fun family day!

-free entryTest your skills and logical thinking with Breakout Manchester’s wide selection of themed rooms for you to escape from.
+Free entryTest your skills and logical thinking with Breakout Manchester’s wide selection of themed rooms for you to escape from.

 Ditto Coffee has opened a branch on Albert Square, teaming great coffee with a passion for independent music.